 Taking informed steps after a car crash will help a crash victim to minimize their expenses and make it easier for them to pursue compensation.
 After a car crash, those affected need to preserve evidence, seek medical care and obtain professional support as they evaluate the effects of the collision on their lives.

-The consequences of the car crash will continue to unfold for months after the initial collision.
-These are some of the primary ways that people can more effectively protect their rights and interests in the weeks following a car crash.
+The consequences of the car crash will continue to unfold for months (or even years!) after the collision.
+Knowing what to expect after a motor vehicle accident, and the potential complications, will allow people to be prepared for such an unfortunate situation.
+These are some of the primary ways that people can more effectively protect their rights and interests in the days and weeks following a car crash.

 1. Consulting with a personal injury attorney